omgimanerd/itemify/README.md

 Our algorithm to aggregate game data starts with a few summoners known as "seed" summoners.
 We query their past games and the past games of the teammates they have had in the past games.
 Then we recursively query those teammate's teammates until we have enough data.
-We use Bjergsen and WildTurtle as the "seed" summoners but we should probably use the top ranking players in NA.
-JK Bjergsen is life ```<3```.
 To generate champion builds, we assign each item an effectiveness score for each champion it has been built on.
 For each player that has built that item on that champion, we add 2.0 if they won the game, plus the player's KDA ((kills +